Chachapoyas is the capital of the Amazon region. It is located at 2 335 m above sea level; an altitude that does not

 - Mistura Urco – Seafood and fish restaurant, with barbecues at night.
 Take a combo with fish chicharron, ceviche and rice with seafood: delicious and abundant.

 The company SAETA offers flights of less than 30 minutes to connect Tarapoto to Chachapoyas.
 This line has a nine-seat light aircraft.

 Another option is to take a daily connecting flight with LATAM: Lima – Jaen.
 The airport from Jaen is at 4 hours by car from Chachapoyas, but about 5 hours by private bus or collective.

 Since May 2017 you have also direct flights with the compagnie ATSA Airlines, twice a week on Mondays and Thursdays flying Lima – Chachapoyas.
 Depending on the people, they fly with 19 or 50-seaters.

 Chachapoyas is better accessible by bus.
 Several companies: Movil Tours or GH bus, for example, connect different cities each day to the capital of Amazonas

-Night buses allow you to travel and arrive early to Chachapoyas in a good hour, and then be able to do the visit of the day.
+Night buses allow you to travel and arrive early to Chachapoyas, and then be able to do the visit of the day.